devbret/detailed-audio-analysis/README.md

 ## Please Also Note

 The JSON file that the Python script outputs will be very, very large.
-In my experience, putting one Drum And Bass track through this program, produces nearly 100 MB of data.
-The JSON file that produced the image attached to this repo was 658.2 MB, consisting of analyses from seven DNB tracks.
+In my experience, putting one Drum And Bass track through this program, produces over 100 MB of data.
+The JSON file that produced the image attached to this repo was 329.7 MB, consisting of analyses from only three DNB tracks.